Vadim Liberman is a talent strategist, pundit, and chief renegade officer advancing how we think, work, and live.

-Vadim most recently worked at a Fortune 50 financial-services company, where he managed talent engagement and focused on HR communications.
+Vadim most recently worked at Prudential Financial, a Fortune 50 company where he managed talent engagement and focused on HR communications.
 He battled bureaucracy often and even won, developing and leading impactful (and measurable!) initiatives to help employees, leaders, and business units achieve greater success.

 For 14 years prior, Vadim worked at The Conference Board Review, an award-winning print and online magazine of ideas and opinion for business leaders.
 As senior editor, he produced a variety of content that garnered praise—yet he is equally proud of a reader’s scathing letter comparing him to a Nazi general.
 Today, he continues to draw on the expertise of the many global senior executives whom he’d interviewed to address current workplace issues.